-In this case, with the rolling average set to 3 (default), the SkyVUE PRO sends a message every 10 seconds that contains the average of the latest three measurements.
+In the following case, with the rolling average set to 3 (default), the SkyVue PRO sends a message every 10 seconds that contains the average of the latest three measurements.
 Therefore, each message is based on three, 10 second measurement periods, with each containing 2 seconds of backscatter average data.